IDArnhem/hslab-rig-realsense/README.md

 Got the NewTek [NDI SDK for embedded devices](http://new.tk/NDISDKE) and tested the `aarch64` binaries on the Jetson Nano.
 Seems to run fine.

 ![](assets/img/NDISDK_aarch64_on_jetson.png)

+Also got to build a async UDP test [IDArnhem/hslab-AsioUdpTest](https://github.com/IDArnhem/hslab-AsioUdpTest) which will be the basis for the pointcloud transfer protocol.
+Very primitive at the moment.

 ## Day 5 (2/12)